lpmorenoc/agwise-fertilizer/README.md

 2. Reverse-QUEFTS (The Inversion Logic)

 The core of this approach lies in reverse quefts model.
 Here, the pipeline performs a pixel-wise inversion.
 For every cell in the raster grid, the system asks: "What combination of Indigenous Nitrogen, Phosphorus, and Potassium (INS, IPS, IKS) would cause the QUEFTS model to produce the exact Y0 and Ymax predicted by the ML model?".
-The approach uses a constraint-Based Optimizationt that minimizes a loss function that compares the QUEFTS-simulated yield against the ML-predicted yield.
-It seeks a non-negative supply vector (INS, IPS, IKS) that fits both the "hunger" (control) and the "potential" (high input) observations.
-It applies regularization and stability by applying lambda penalty.
-This regularization pulls the solution toward a "prior" nutrient supply vector derived from regional soil characteristics, preventing unrealistic spatial spikes and ensuring biophysical plausibility.

 The output of this stage consists of three key GeoTIFFs: INS_rev.tif, IPS_rev.tif, and IKS_rev.tif.
 These maps represent the "decoded fertility" of the soil, grounded in both the ML model's spatial intelligence and the QUEFTS model's chemical logic.

 3. Forward-QUEFTS and NUE Optimization

 With the soil supply surfaces established, the system shifts to the Forward-QUEFTS engine to prescribe actual fertilizer rates.
 Dynamic Target Yield Selection: The "Attainable Yield" (Ytarget) is not a static number.
 It is dynamically constructed by taking the 90th percentile of the maximum yields observed in the regional dataset.
 This creates a realistic "ambition ceiling" that accounts for localized climatic constraints while remaining agronomically challenging.

 Iterative Nutrient Use Efficiency (NUE) Scoring:The optimizer does not simply aim for the highest possible yield, which often requires excessive fertilizer.
 Instead, it iterates through a grid of potential yield scenarios (from 60% to 110% of Ytarget) to find the "Sweet Spot" of efficiency.
 For each pixel, it calculates: